About Mill House

 Mill House Equestrian Centre was established in 1961 by Sue, Stan and Barry Venn.
 Thousands of adults and children of mixed abilities have been taught to ride to a very high standard.
 Over the years their children, and their children's children have returned to be taught by Barry at Mill House.
 Many Show riders, Showjumpers, Jockeys, Eventers and Racehorse Trainers have begun their careers as beginners at Mill House.

-We have over 30 acres of grazing fields, lean-to and stable facilities, tack & feed rooms and a new all-weather outdoor arena with floodlights.
-We also have a range of cross-country and show jumps for riding lessons and livery customers.
+We have over 30 acres of grazing fields, lean-to and stable facilities, tack & feed rooms and an all-weather outdoor arena with floodlights.
+We also have a range of cross-country and show jumps.

-Along with providing lessons and livery we now also host weddings and events, please check out our events page by clicking here.
+Along with providing livery we now also host weddings and events, please check out our event venue website - Waterside Country Barn.

 We have amazing accommodation if you're looking for a peaceful weekend away in the stunning countryside.
-Choose from our Riverside Retreat, Sunset Shepherds Hut, or our a beautiful old barn conversion.
+Choose from our Riverside Retreat, Sunset Shepherds Hut, or our a beautiful new units; Lakeside Lodge & Waterside Cabin.

 About Barry Venn (Proprietor)